-The ceiling had only a naked light bulb.
-This had to be replaced with a combo ventilation fan and light.
+The ceiling had only a naked light bulb and electrical box.
+This will be replaced with a combo ventilation fan and light.

 To solve the access problem, I installed a pre-hung door in the non-load bearing wall of the room adjacent to the bath.
 I began by handing a flash light and drill to my son and asked him to crawl through the hole into the utility room.
 Poking my head through the hole, I instructed my son to drill four small holes just inside the wall studs.
 This gave me reference marks on the other side of the wall in the game room to cut out the doorway, frame-in and set the door.

-Here’s a photo of the newly installed door to the utility room.
+Here’s a photo of the newly installed door to the basement bathroom utility room:

-The utility room and plumbing layout is annotated in the photo below.
+The utility room and plumbing layout is explained in the next photo.
 The basement ceiling is 17 feet high because the house sits on a hill side, so I stacked two photos to show the entire scene.
-Click on the photo for a full size image.

-The bathroom fixtures (toilet, sink and shower) empty into the sewage basin.
-The sewage basin is shown here with the cover.
-The holes in the cover for the plumbing and electrical connections can’t be seen because they’ve been taped over and are covered with dust.
+The basement bathroom toilet, sink and shower drain into the sewage basin.
+The sewage basin was installed by the home builder and is shown here with the metal cover.
+The holes in the cover for the plumbing and electrical connections can’t be seen because they’ve been taped over and covered with dust.

 The interior of the sewage basin is shown below.
 The basin is about 32 inches deep.
 Sewage empties into the basin from the inlet on the right.
 The inlet on the left is sealed.
-When the basin is installed, the builder decides which inlets(s) are needed and the cover plate is cut out to connect the incoming pipes.
+When the basin is installed, the builder decides which inlets(s) are needed and the outlet cover is cut out to connect the incoming drain pipe(s).

 A submersible sewage pump is necessary to lift the effluent from the basement level to the main sewer line overhead.
 The following photo illustrates how the sewage basin and pump operate.
 Image is Copyright Liberty Pumps, Inc.

-The basement bathroom project is continued in Part 2.
+The project is continued in How to Finish a Basement Bathroom – Part 2.